BrickMMO/docs-v2/notes-v3.md

 # Static Page Exporting
 Export using `yarn export`.

 This runs a recursive removal on `./docs` and calls `next export` with the output directory set to `docs`.
-It also runs the `./scripts/buildServiceWorker.js` script.
+It also runs the `./scripts/buildServiceWorker.js` script as well as the `./scripts/createNoJekyllFile.js`.

 # Internal Packages